-The easiest and most cost-effective means to facilitate good outcomes in patients with diabetes is instituting a hearthealthy diet as the master menu (6).
+The easiest and most cost-effective means to facilitate good outcomes in patients with diabetes is instituting a heart-healthy diet as the master menu (6).
 There should be consistent carbohydrate content at each meal, as well as a means to identify the carbohydrate content of each food selection.
 Providing carbohydrate content of food selections and/or providing education in assessing carbohydrate content enables patients to meet the requirements of their individual MNT goals.
 Commissaries should also help in dietary management by offering healthy choices and listing the carbohydrate content of foods.
 The use of insulin or oral medications may necessitate snacks in order to avoid hypoglycemia.
 These snacks are a part of such patients' medical treatment plans and should be prescribed by medical staff.

 Timing of meals and snacks must be coordinated with medication administration as needed to minimize the risk of hypoglycemia, as discussed more fully in the MEDICATION section of this document.
-For further information, see the ADA Position Statement "Nutrition Principles and Recommendations in Diabetes" (7).
+For further information, see the ADA Position Statement "Nutrition Therapy Recommendations for the Management of Adults With Diabetes" (7).

-URGENT AND EMERGENCY
+URGENT AND EMERGENCY ISSUES

-ISSUES - All patients must have access to prompt treatment of hypo- and hyperglycemia.
-Correctional staff should be trained in the recognition and treatment of hypo- and hyperglycemia, and appropriate staff should be trained to administer glucagon.
+All patients must have access to prompt treatment of hypo- and hyperglycemia.
+Correctional staff should be trained in the recognition and treatment of hypoand hyperglycemia, and appropriate staff should be trained to administer glucagon.
 After such emergency care, patients should be referred for appropriate medical care to minimize risk of future decompensation.

-Institutions should implement a policy requiring staff to notify a physician of all CBG results outside of a specified range, as determined by the treating physician (e.g., <50 or >350 mg/dl).
+Institutions should implement a policy requiring staff to notify a physician of all CBG results outside of a specified range, as determined by the treating physician (e.g., <50 or >350 mg/dL, <2.8 or >19.4 mmol/L).